-In 2016, an estimated 19 deaths were associated with multiple appliances (11% of the total estimated deaths).
+In 2017, an estimated six deaths were associated with multiple appliances (3% of the total estimated deaths).
 The multiple-products category includes all incidents where multiple fuel-burning products were used simultaneously, such that a single source of the CO could not be determined.
-In all but two of these deaths, one of the products involved was either a heating device or a product not specifically designed for heating being used to generate heat.
-One incident may also have involved an automobile and another a farm tractor as a contributing factor.
+In all of these cases, the products involved were a furnace and/or a water heater.

-An estimated 78 CO poisoning deaths (44% of the 179 estimated total deaths) were associated with the category of Engine-Driven Tools, which includes generators, lawn mowers, welding equipment, power washers and snow blowers/throwers.
-Additionally, 11 of the estimated 19 Multiple Product deaths were associated with an engine-driven tool being used in conjunction with another fuel-burning product for an estimated total of 90 CO deaths (50% of the estimated total for 2016).
-An estimated 72 CO poisoning deaths were associated with a generator, including all 11 Multiple Product deaths involving an engine-driven tool in 2016 (88% of all engine-driven tool deaths and 44% of the total consumer product estimate).
+The largest category in this year's report is the category of Engine-Driven Tools, which includes generators, lawn mowers, welding equipment, power washers, and snow blowers/throwers.
+An estimated 104 CO poisoning deaths (55% of the 190 estimated total deaths) were associated with engine-driven tools.
+An estimated 95 CO poisoning deaths were associated with a generator in 2017 (91% of all engine-driven tool deaths, and 50% of the total consumer product estimate).